x-opt/xoptpy/docs/docs/getting-started.md

 # Getting Started

-This guide will help you install and start using xopt to manage AI modules and tools.
+This guide will help you install and start using xopt to package, install, and run AI modules in isolated environments.

 ## Installation